unzagi/cisco-8851/README.md

 # cisco-8851
-My Cisco PBX cnf.xml template
+This is a templated version of my working Cisco PBX cnf.xml file.